-Students may articulate this class with State Fair Community College to earn up to six hours of articulated credit.
+Students may articulate this class with State Fair Community College to earn three hours of articulated credit.

-2023-2024: CYBERSECURITY
+2025-2026: CYBERSECURITY

 Cybersecurity will be offered to juniors and seniors on an alternating year basis with Computer Science A. This course exposes students to the field of cybersecurity through problem-based learning where they will role play and train as cybersecurity professionals.
 It inspires algorithmic, computational, and 'outside the box' thinking.
 Students explore educational and career pathways that comprise the field of information security.